cj-asimov12/cj-asimov12/README.md

-- 👋 Hi, I’m @cj-asimov12
+- 👋 Hi, Welcome to my Repository!
+I’m C.J.
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science and anlytics.
-- 🌱 I’m currently learning machine learning, deep learning and neural networks
+- 🌱 I’m currently learning data analysis using statistical methods and machine learning.
 - 💞️ I’m looking to collaborate on projects related to financial domain, or anything data science.

 <!---